vmware/container-service-extension/docs/cse3_1/ENT_PKS.md

 <a name="architecture"></a>
 ## Architecture
-CSE 2.0 architecture comprises of Enterprise PKS Infrastructure stack, vCloud Director Infrastructure stack, and CSE 2.0 modules.
+CSE 2.0 architecture comprises of Enterprise PKS Infrastructure stack, VMware Cloud Director Infrastructure stack, and CSE 2.0 modules.
 The Enterprise PKS Infrastructure stack is necessary only if there is an intention to leverage it for K8 cluster deployments.
-The diagram below illustrates a physical view of the complete infrastructure, as well as, its logical mapping in to vCloud Director hierarchy, for ease of understanding.
+The diagram below illustrates a physical view of the complete infrastructure, as well as, its logical mapping in to VMware Cloud Director hierarchy, for ease of understanding.

 Legend:
-* Green - Depicts vSphere infrastructure managed by vCloud Director, just as CSE 1.x, without any of Enterprise PKS.
+* Green - Depicts vSphere infrastructure managed by VMware Cloud Director, just as CSE 1.x, without any of Enterprise PKS.
-* Blue - Depicts the Enterprise PKS infrastructure stack managed and available for use in vCloud Director for K8 cluster deployments.
+* Blue - Depicts the Enterprise PKS infrastructure stack managed and available for use in VMware Cloud Director for K8 cluster deployments.
 It also illustrates multi-tenancy for K8 cluster deployments on single Enterprise PKS infrastructure.
-* Purple - Depicts a single tenant dedicated Enterprise PKS infrastructure stack managed and available for use in vCloud Director for K8 cluster deployments.
+* Purple - Depicts a single tenant dedicated Enterprise PKS infrastructure stack managed and available for use in VMware Cloud Director for K8s cluster deployments.
 It also illustrates the use-case of a tenant leveraging multiple instances of Enterprise PKS infrastructure stack, say, to segregate K8s cluster workloads.
-* K8-prov - This label depicts the K8 Provider that is enabled on a given tenant's Organization VDC in vCloud Director.
+* K8-prov - This label depicts the K8 Provider that is enabled on a given tenant's Organization VDC in VMware Cloud Director.

 ![provider-setup](img/ent-pks/03-provider-setup-1.png)